-b) Electrical Contractor: Name and telephone number of Developer's electrical contractor, if any.
+of Developer's consulting engineer, if any.
+Name and telephone number Developer's electrical contractor, if any.
 If Developer is providing its own personnel for electrical work, it must indicate so.

-c) Equipment Supplier: Name and telephone number of the manufacturer or firm supplying generation equipment for the project.

-d) Interconnection Date: Estimated date that the Developer's generating facility will be ready for interconnection to the
+Name and telephone number of the manufacturer firm supplying generation for equipment the project.
+Estimated date that the Developer's generating facility will be ready for interconnection to the Utility system.

-Utility system.